 As discussed above, there are many different forms of treatment available for BV.
 For example, you can buy over-the-counter gels, which is said to help remove odors and reduce discharge.
 Studies have also shown that many women try their own self-help remedies and lifestyle modifications to prevent recurrences, often with little effect.

-When you receive a formal diagnosis for BV, you will gain access to prescription medications and antibiotics.
+When you receive a formal diagnosis of BV, you will gain access to prescription medications and antibiotics.
 Typically, international guidelines recommend the administration of metronidazole, clindamycin, or tinidazole orally or intravaginally as the standard treatment.

 Use Virtual Urgent Care Instead!